Getting onto the Right Path

 “Sometimes a wrong turn can get you straight to the right track” – Marva Ezzat

 We ended up having to move out of state in order for me to find work.
 But what happened next, was really interesting.
 The Savings and Loan I went to work for needed manuals written for their servicing department, and because I had that experience I got the job of being both an underwriter and a trainer.
 I created several training programs for them, as well as the servicing manual.

 Then I got a second part time job teaching at South Seattle Community College for an adult education class for loan processors and loan officers.
 I ended up creating new manuals for this position too, because their manuals were so bad.
 Both of these jobs would not have been available to me, if I hadn’t taken that earlier job and got the experience of creating a manual.

-So we will fall down.
-We may even get lost.
+So you will fall down.
+You may even get lost.
 U-Turns are a given.
-But as long as we take out that compass, listen to our hearts and the courage in our soul, we will be on the right path.
-As long as we tune into true north, we can take that step into the unknown, knowing that this is the right path.
+But as long as you take out that compass, listen to your heart, and keep creating the courage in your soul, you will be on the right path.
+As long as you tune into true north, you can take that step into the unknown, knowing that this is the right path.

 “Life is full of surprises and serendipity.
 Being open to unexpected turns in the road is an important part of success.
 If you try to plan every step, you may miss those wonderful twists and turns.
 Just find your next adventure – do it well, and enjoy it – and then, not now, think about what comes next” – Condoleezza Rice